don-tnowe/godot-extra-controls/README.md

 ## Containers:

-- **Interpolated Box/Flow**: Containers that smoothly animate children when they enter or change order.
-Drag-and-drop reordering and drag-and-drop to move between containers in both variants.
-Vertical layout and compacting children to fit are features supported in the Box variant.
+- **Interpolated Box/Flow/Free**: Containers that smoothly animate children when they enter or change order.
+Drag-and-drop reordering and drag-and-drop to move between containers in all variants.
+	- **InterpolatedBoxContainer** also supports vertical layout and compacting children to fit.
 - **Radial Container**: script-based "Pie menu", supports texturing, tweening, different item sizes (*via size_flags_stretch_ratio*), and multiple position-to-index functions.
 - **ScaleContainer**: When resized, scales children instead of resizing them.
 With the integer scale setting, can be used for pixel-perfect viewports.
 - **Child Transform Container**: transform a Control's children while preserving minimum size.